criblio/cribl-content/aws/README.md

 ## Cribl Pipelines for various AWS logs
 ----
+These pipelines can be used to filter, clone, extract, sample, clone and generally process AWS logs/events with Cribl.

 **Supported Services**
 - Amazon CloudFront - Access Logs are used to track access to CDN assets.